arantachatterjee/target-management-dashboard/README.md

 Clone this GitHub repository.

-The first step is to install required dependencies:
+The first step is to install all the required dependencies:

 ```
 npm install
 ```

-You may also generate a production build for the project:
+Generate a production build for the project, to run it in production mode:

 ```
 npm run build